Quozul/WebServer/README.md

 # Web Server

 A web server written in C++ with SSL support.
-With an API inspired by the ExpressJS framework.
+With an API inspired by the Express.js framework.

 ## Build